This guide covers common questions we hear about switching your site’s template. For step-by-step instructions, visit

-To switch to a template outside one of these families, change your site language to English, which will let you access the full template store.
+To switch to a template outside one of these, change your site language to English, which will let you access the full template store.
 This will also change your site's built-in text that visitors see, like dates, form field labels, and navigation controls.